 But, by knowing which soap works for your eczema, you can drastically reduce the effects it can have on your skin and help you get through your day-to-day life more pleasantly.
-That said, be sure to check out our buying guide below and our list of the 10 best soaps for eczema.
+That said, be sure to check out our buying guide below, reviewed by dermatologist Dr. Katrina Habaluyas Luz, and our list of the 10 best soaps for eczema.

 Here are some key points to consider: